lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 10 Not for jazz.md

   	- she [subject]
   	- tried to do [predicate verb phrase]
   	- to play jazz [to do]
-  	- on it [adverbical of place]
+  	- on it [adverbial of place]
 	- knowledge:
   	- try + to + do. + (sth.)
 			v. 试着...; 尽力...

-She strunk the keys too hard and two of the strings were broken.
+She struck the keys too hard and two of the strings were broken.
   - compound sentence:
-  	- she strunk the keys too hard
+  	- she struck the keys too hard
     	- she [subject]
     	- struck [predicate verb]
     	- the keys [object]
-    	- too hard [adverbical of manner of predicate verbs]
+    	- too hard [adverbial of manner of predicate verbs]
   	- and
   	- two of the strings were broken
     	- two of the strings [subject]
     	- were broken [predicate verb][passive form of verb][past tense]

-My fater was shocked/ʃɒkt/.
+My father was shocked/ʃɒkt/.
   - simple sentence:
-  	- my fater [subject]
+  	- my father [subject]
-  	- was shocked [predciate verb phrase][passive form of verb][past tense]
+  	- was shocked [predicate verb phrase][passive form of verb][past tense]

 Now we are not allowed to touch it.
   - simple sentence:
-    - now [adverbical of time][prepostion]
+    - now [adverbial of time][prepostion]
   	- we [subject]
   	- are not allowed [predicate verb phrase][passive form of verb][present tense]
     - to touch it [infinitive][object]